 I license the rights to use my work.
 I've been published worldwide, including in Outdoor Photographer, National Geographic and Time/Life print and digital publications.
+I have won awards ranging from First Place in Outdoor Photographer magazine's Great Outdoors competition to placing in juried showcases like Colorado Audubon's Share The View for multiple years.
+Above all, I'm most proud to have received respectful comments from great photographers I admire.

 I believe conservation of our natural heritage should be the priority of everyone who loves it and relies on it to do what they love.
 Please help preserve our wild natural lands.
 Support artists you admire because they need your help to continue to do work of value.
 And please leave the wilderness pristine for everyone and everything that depends on it.